 Apply Today

-Applications to live on campus for the Spring 2025 semester and for the 2025-26 academic year are now open.
+Applications to live on campus for the 2025-26 academic year are now open.

 Residence Life anticipates having space for all students who apply to live on campus.
 New first-year and transfer students will first need to pay their $125 Admissions deposit or be granted a fee waived application from Admissions.
 After that is complete, please follow these steps to access your Housing Application: